Alert

 • Share your voice – Are you interested in promoting communities free of tobacco smoke and aerosols from vapes?
 Clackamas County’s Tobacco Prevention and Education Program wants to hear from you about how we can help.
 Contact us at tobaccofreeclackco@clackamas.us to start the conversation today.

 • Connect with community-based organizations doing tobacco prevention - Tobacco prevention is a community effort, and many organizations working across the tri-county region are making an impact.
-Learn more about who our tobacco prevention program is working
+Learn more about which organizations are working in tobacco prevention in our region

 Resources for Healthcare Providers

-The resources below can help you establish a clinical workflow to systematically address tobacco use.
-Questions?
+Interested in discussing clinical workflows to systematically address tobacco use?
 Reach out to tobaccofreeclackco@clackamas.us.

 Phone:503-742-5300